 Pond Pump Basics

-Pond pumps are a worthwhile investment that typically last 2-3 years.
+Pond pumps are a worthwhile investment that typically lasts 2-3 years.
 You can ensure a long life for your pond pump by performing routine maintenance and inspections.
 Similar to maintaining a filter, you will likely find that your pump can become clogged if too much debris builds up over time.
-Backyard ponds are particularly susceptible to clogging due to the extra plants, soil and leaf litter that can blow through and into your pond.
-The maintenance routine is especially important during the lead up to winter months in order to avoid the surface of your pond freezing solid.
+Backyard ponds are particularly susceptible to clogging due to the extra plants, soil, and leaf litter that can blow through and into your pond.
+The maintenance routine is especially important during the lead-up to winter months in order to avoid the surface of your pond freezing solid.

 If you are truly intent on creating a backyard pond without a pump, then you can consider creating a wildlife pond.
 These ponds aren’t stocked with fish but instead filled with aquatic plants that provide food and cover to wildlife.
 Without the added fish, there will be less maintenance or need for extra aeration provided by a pump.
 However, with any body of still water, there’s a high likelihood of attracting insects such as mosquitoes.
 If done well, a wildlife pond can be great for attracting some of your local fauna such as frogs, toads, and turtles.

 Unless you are planning a backyard pond that is dedicated to plants, or only a few small fish, a pump is necessary for your setup to avoid stagnation of water.
 Not only do pumps circulate water and remove waste, but they are also important for preventing a buildup of algae and pest larvae.
 Although natural ponds get by without a pump, it’s not recommended to run a backyard pond without a pump.
 Natural ponds are often connected to outside water sources which help prevent the water from stagnating.
 Ponds without a pump will have to perform regular routine water changes in order to prevent this toxic buildup.